-4.5 External Fund Managers
+4.7 External Fund Managers

-£16.76m of the Council's funds is externally managed within Money Market Funds with following institutions:
+£18.185m of the Council's funds are externally managed within Money Market Funds with the following institutions:

-- Goldman Sachs Asset Management International

 - Aberdeen Standard Investments

 - Federated Investors (UK) LLP

 - CCLA The Public Sector Deposit Fund

 The Authority's external fund managers will comply with the Annual Investment Strategy.
 The agreements between the Authority and the fund managers additionally stipulate guidelines on duration and other limits in order to contain and control risk.